-Utilizing an Out-of-Network Provider may result in significant additional financial responsibility for you, because the Plan cannot prohibit Out-of-Network Providers from billing you for the difference between the Provider's Charge and the Benefit the Plan provides.
+Utilizing an Out-of-Network Provider may result in significant additional financial responsibility for you.
+Except for Surprise Billing Claims, if you use an Out-of-Network Provider, you may have to pay Coinsurance plus the difference between the Out-of-Network Provider's billed charge and the Maximum Allowed Amount.
+Depending on the service, this difference can be substantial.